 The Foundation funds the work of an amazing range of charities across New Zealand.

-The Foundation has to date focused its charitable giving across four core areas: the environment, youth development, education, and homelessness and hunger.
-Most of the funding has been directed through medium and long-term charity partnerships, with the remainder allocated to smaller, one-off grants.
+The Foundation focuses its charitable giving across three core areas: thriving environment/taiao, thriving rangatahi/young people, and thriving community/hapori.
+Most of the funding has been directed through longer-term charity partnerships, with the remainder allocated to smaller, one-off grants.

 Below are some of the major charity partners supported so far.
-The Foundation has also run a special Christmas funding round, supporting local frontline charities during the holiday season.
+The Foundation also runs a special Christmas funding round, including some charities that do not sit within its focus areas, but provide important support during the holiday season.

 Donated or gifted native trees are matched with restoration groups across Aotearoa New Zealand to be planted and cared for.